 If you want unlimited, high-quality remote recordings without having to pay, Cleanfeed is a great option.
 The functionality is basic but it gets the job done well.
-At Podcast.co we use Cleanfeed to record episodes of Meet The Podcasters.
+At Podcast.co we used Cleanfeed to record episodes of Season 1 of Meet The Podcasters.
 So you can check out the episode below to hear the sound quality for yourself:

 To get all latest episodes of Meet The Podcasters, just hit the subscribe button above.

 Zencastr has been a long-standing go-to platform for recording podcasts remotely.
 It’s similar to Squadcast, minus the video conference functionality.
 And perhaps best of all, it’s basic plan is free to use.

 Note: To use Zencastr, you need an account on DropBox.
 If you don’t have it already, you can set one up for free.

 To get started, you simply create a new episode and send your guests the link to join in.
 You’ll even get access to a soundboard so you can upload sound clips you might want to play during your interview.

 After you’ve recorded your interview, Zencastr will send an MP3 and WAV version of each person's recordings to the DropBox account you signed up with.
 Zencastr is free to use for 2 guests up to 8 hours a month.
 If you need more guests or recording time, the subscription fee is $20 per month.

 Alitu have recently added a call recorder option, meaning that you can now record your interview or co-hosted show and have them cleaned up automatically, from noise reduction to levelling, once the call is finished all in one place.
 Thanks to Alitu's handy episode builder you can edit your recordings, add intros, outros, adverts or transitions and then simply export the finished show.